The Venture Center team works with University researchers, entrepreneurs, investors, and advisors to provide services to help establish new companies.

 Contact us at email@example.com to apply.

-SBIR & STTR are federally funded programs that offer opportunities for small businesses to partner with research institutions like the U of M. Learn more about how to access these programs in Minnesota from the Minnesota High Tech Association.
+SBIR and STTR are federally funded programs that offer opportunities for small businesses to partner with research institutions like the U of M. The Venture Center has teamed up with the Minnesota High Tech Association to provide help in identifying these grant opportunities and provide guidance on how to apply.

 The program aims to: